GladysAssistant/v4-website/docs/integrations/camera.md

 ![VLC open a network stream](../../static/img/docs/en/configuration/camera/camera-vlc-step-2.jpg)

 Done!

 If the URL is correct, you should see your camera stream in VLC.

 ![VLC open a network stream](../../static/img/docs/en/configuration/camera/camera-vlc-step-3.jpg)

 ## Connecting your RTSP camera to Gladys Assistant

-As soon as your camera works in VLC, it should work in Gladys Assistant as well.
+If you have managed to see your camera stream in VLC, it should work in Gladys Assistant as well.

 Go to the "Integrations" tab in Gladys, then click on the "Camera" integration: